The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 It can be overwhelming to start remediating a large legacy site.
 For those cases, here are some suggestions for prioritizing remediation:

-The Eisenhower Matrix which was developed by Stephen Covey, author of The 7 Habits of Highly Effective People, and named after former U.S. President Dwight D. Eisenhower.
+The Eisenhower Matrix, which was developed by Stephen Covey, author of The 7 Habits of Highly Effective People, is named after former U.S. President Dwight D. Eisenhower.
 It allows users to categorize tasks into four distinct quadrants, enabling them to focus and manage their time more effectively.

-Work on the urgent and important tasks first, the not urgent but important second, the urgent but not important third, and not urgent and not important.
+Work on the urgent and important tasks first, the not urgent but important second, the urgent but not important third, and not urgent and not important last.

 Additional Links: